 Jill Biden visits Ukraine, making her first solo trip to a combat zone as first lady

-First Lady Jill Biden is in Ukraine right now and has met with the country's first lady, Olena Zelenska.
+First lady Jill Biden made a surprise visit to Ukraine Sunday and met with the country's first lady, Olena Zelenska.

 Biden crossed the Slovakia-Ukraine border after a visit to the Slovakia side of a border crossing in Vysne Nemecke.

-She is in the city of Uzhhorod, in Zakarpattia Oblast in the southwest corner of Ukraine.
+She spent about two hours in Ukraine, visiting the city of Uzhhorod, in Zakarpattia Oblast in the southwest corner of the country.

 Zelenska, the wife of Ukrainian President Volodymyr Zelenskyy, has been in hiding along with their children since the beginning of the war.